dxdxdt/rsrca/README.md

 2001:1608:10:25::1c04:b12f
 ```

-- All of the servers used IPv6 fragments, indicative of Microsoft DNS
+- All of the servers used IPv6 fragments, indicative of ICMP PTB reaching to the
+  server and Microsoft DNS honoring PMTU by fragmenting UDP packets
+- `UDP size: 4096` also a give way.
+BIND9 and proprietary DNS implementations
+  use a value way less than that of MS DNS(usually 1232 or 512)

 ## Attack on a real Windows Machine
 The general set up